jules2689/trudeau/docs/2020-04-19/q_a.md

 **Reporter**:

-Prime Minister, a correctional facility near Montreal has confirmed dozens of COVID-19 cases and the same is true with other facilities across the country, including one near Vancouver What are you doing to protect the incarcerated population and the staff in these facilities to stop the spread of COVID-19.
+Prime Minister, a correctional facility near Montreal has confirmed dozens of COVID-19 cases and the same is true with other facilities across the country, including one near Vancouver.
+What are you doing to protect the incarcerated population and the staff in these facilities to stop the spread of COVID-19.